gromacs/gromacs/docs/user-guide/mdp-options.rst

    their periodic image which is closest to :mdp:`pull-group1-pbcatom`.
 A value of 0 means that the middle atom (number wise) is used.
-This parameter is not used with :mdp:`pull-geometry` cylinder.
+This parameter is not used with :mdp:`pull-group1-geometry` cylinder.
 A value of -1 turns on cosine weighting, which is useful for a group of molecules in a periodic system, *e.g.* a water slab (see Engin et al. J. Chem.
 Phys.
 B 2010).